-So after a little bit of research, a number of conversations and lots of recommendations I’ve compiled a list of what I think are some of the best ideas for a Europe city break in the hope that it will inspire my family and yours to explore Europe a little more.
+So after a little bit of research, a number of conversations and lots of recommendations I’ve compiled a list of what I think are some of the best Europe city breaks ideas in the hope that it will inspire my family and yours to explore Europe a little more.

 What to see: Budapest Zoo, one of the oldest Zoos in the world and the Children’s railway, a train service run by children.
 Head up to Fishermans Bastion to take in the amazing views.
 Cross over from Buda (the west) into Pest (the East) and back again on Chain Bridge.
 Just make sure you stop at the Szechenyi Thermal Baths, the largest thermal spa complex in Europe on your way.

-What to see: The Eiffel Tower and it’s carousel are a must.
-Cite des Sciences, Luxembourg Gardens and Jardin des Plantes, the city’s botanical gardens which has a Zoo and playground are favourites of Parisians.
+What to see: The Eiffel Tower and its carousel are a must.
+Cite des Sciences, Luxembourg Gardens and Jardin des Plantes, the city’s botanical gardens which have a Zoo and playground are favourites of Parisians.
 If you have enough time and energy, Disneyland Paris also makes for a pretty awesome day out.